 Graduation Recital

-Graduation Recital Students present a full-length recital in the fourth or fifth year of the program.
-The repertoire is chosen in conjunction with the master teacher and should demonstrate the unique musical strengths and artistic goals of the student.
+Students present a full length in the fourth or fifth years of the program.
+The repertoire is chosen in conjunction with the primary teacher and should demonstrate the unique musical strengths and artistic goals of the student.